FoxHound-DevsHouse/Mixtral-Fireworks.AI-API-Call/README.md

-Certainly!
-Below is a sample README.md file for your Python script:

----

 # Fireworks AI Chatbot API Integration

 This Python script demonstrates how to integrate with the Fireworks AI Chatbot API to generate responses based on user input.